 Let us take a look at the crowded halls of the Ugland House.
 Let us see whether many of its tenants are not feasting at the tax law's expense.
 Let us do what we can to ensure that the American taxpayers are not stuck holding the bill.

 Senator Grassley?

 OPENING STATEMENT OF HON.
-CHUCK GRASSLEY, A U.S. SENATOR FROM IOWA
+CHUCK GRASSLEY, A U.S. SENATOR FROM IOWA think will be very productive.

 Senator GRASSLEY.
 Thank you, Chairman Baucus, for holding this very, very important hearing.